 Previously referred to as Secondary Signatures, Secondary Logos are the official marks for institutional segments such as Colleges, Schools, Administrative Offices, Departments, Centers and Institutes.

 All colleges, schools, administrative offices, departments, centers and institutes of UF are expected to follow the identity guidelines and utilize the secondary logo configuration illustrated on this website.
 Creating unique, individual logos is not in compliance with identity guidelines.
+UF does not create logos for buildings or venues.
 Secondary Promotional Logos may be created to visually brand efforts within the unit.

 Secondary logos are permitted on mailing panels, the inside pages of publications and on internal newsletters/notices.
 They can also be used on giveaway items and staff apparel/t-shirts.
 It is permissible to use the unit secondary logo in media advertising where space limitations make it impractical to include the UF primary logo.
 Secondary logos should not to be used on stationery, business cards, publication covers or other collateral materials.
-Email questions about the proper use of secondary logos to firstname.lastname@example.org.
+Contact us here with questions about the proper use of secondary logos.